steqeq/0000/docs/about.md

 ## ReadTheDocs

-[ReadTheDocs](https://docs.readthedocs.io/en/stable/) is our front end for the our documentation.
+[Read the Docs](https://docs.readthedocs.io/en/stable/) is our front end for the our documentation.
 By front end, this is the tool that serves our HTML based documentation to our end users.